-It is the goal of the Department of Public Safety to prevent crimes from taking place on campus and we will work hard to ensure that happens.
+It is the goal of the Campus Sheriff's Office to prevent crimes from taking place on campus and we will work hard to ensure that happens.
 The community may only notice the highly visible portion of these resources, such as our deputies and security officers on patrol.
 Another imperative area is crime prevention; reducing the opportunity for a crime to be committed.
 This is multi-faceted and includes valuable information on our College website, providing workshops, public speaking engagements, and presentations to make the community aware of crime and what they can do to lessen the chances of becoming a victim.

-Department of Public Safety crime prevention programs are geared to students, faculty, and staff to make everyone aware that crime does occur on campus.
+Campus Sheriff's Office crime prevention programs are geared to students, faculty, and staff to make everyone aware that crime does occur on campus.